-A recent study found that women who sunbathe live longer and have a decreased risk of heart disease and non-cancer/non-heart disease deaths.
+A recent study found that women who sunbathe live longer and have less risk of heart disease and non-cancer/heart disease deaths.
 Is this really a paradox?

 Consider the French Paradox, where, in spite of eating saturated fats and smoking, the French have much less heart disease than Americans.

 Conventional “knowledge” is still citing that saturated fats from meat, butter and cheese are bad for the heart, when, in fact, saturated fats from clean sources like pasture raised animals, are protective of the heart and health in general.

 Cholesterol has gotten a bad rap.
 Your total cholesterol number is useless and the same goes for the HDL and LDL.

 Cholesterol is a building block for the formation of Vitamin D when the sun hits your skin.
 You need both to make sufficient Vitamin D.

 Oxidized LDL is Another Underlying Cause of Heart Disease

 While most people have been taught that LDL is the bad cholesterol, it is really the oxidized LDL that is problematic.
 In this study published in 1998, Kummerow et al showed that oxidized LDL contributes to heart disease by increasing the synthesis of thromboxane in blood platelets, thereby increasing blood clotting.

 Trans Fats and Diet High in Polyunsaturated Fats is Another Major Cause of Heart Disease

 For years conventional medicine said to stop eating butter because it has saturated fats.
 However, many studies now show that it is the trans fats that are the culprit.
 If you are eating packaged foods made with hydrogenated, or partially hydrogenated oils, you are eating trans fats.